Lab Director

 c.riedl@neu.edu | CV | Github | Twitter | Google Scholar

-Christoph Riedl is an associate professor for Information Systems and Network Science at the D’Amore-McKim School of Business at Northeastern University.
+Christoph Riedl is professor for Information Systems and Network Science at the D’Amore-McKim School of Business at Northeastern University.
 He holds a joint appointment with the Khoury College of Computer Sciences and is a core faculty member at the Network Science Institute.
 He is a fellow at the Institute for Quantitative Social Science (IQSS) at Harvard and the Center for Collective Intelligence at MIT.
 He is recipient of a Young Investigator Award (YIP) from the Army Research Office (ARO) for his work on social networks in collaborative decision-making.
-His work has been funded by NSF, ARO, ONR, and DARPA, and has been published in leading journals including Science, Nature Communications, Organization Science, Management Science, Information Systems Research, Academy of Management Discoveries, and the Journal of the Royal Society Interface.
+His work has been funded by NSF, ARO, ONR, and DARPA.
+He recently received a $1.5M Army Research Lab grant to study human-AI teams as principal investigator.
+His work has been published in leading journals including Science, PNAS, Nature Communications, Organization Science, Management Science, Information Systems Research, Academy of Management Discoveries, practitioner journals like Harvard Business Review and Sloan Management Review, as well as top computer science venues such as AAAI and CHI.
+His research has been featured, among others, in the New York Times, Financial Times, Wall Street Journal, and Forbes.
+He currently serves as a member of the editorial board of Organization Science.

 His research interests are to understand how social and economic networks shape collaboration and decision-making on the individual, group, and community level.
-He is known for his scholarship on how crowdsourcing and “wisdom of the crowd” mechanisms can be designed and managed to achieve innovative outcomes.
-His work has focused on the open problem of how to design and manage teams, and to harness the wisdom of the crowd and advance the understanding of how social influence and information diffusion in networks shape outcomes on a global scale.
+He is known for his scholarship on how crowdsourcing and collective intelligence.
+His work focuses on the future of work centered around human-AI collaboration, crowdsourcing, and collective intelligence.

 Christoph Riedl teaches courses on Digital Business Transformation, Business Analytics, and Network Economics.